Endogenous Labour Flow Networks: Results

 \subsubsection{Shock location}

-The extent of these impacts depends not only on the proportion of jobs that have been shocked, but on which industries have been shocked.
+The extent of shock impacts depends not only on the proportion of jobs that have been shocked, but on which industries have been shocked.
 Industry-by-industry shocks (\autoref{figure:singleshockmagnitude}) confirm this result; shocking motor trade--a relatively small industry --will result in larger Jaccard distance values across all LFNs than a shock to the comparatively large real estate industry.
-Returning to multi-industry shocks, we observe similar results.
-Shocks impacting roughly 40-50\% of positions and those impacting 80\% or more lead to similar values for the weighted Jaccard distance (roughly spanning 0.15-0.30) and the average weighted clustering coefficient (0.025-0.040) in the occupation LFN (\autoref{figure:shocksize}C,F).
+Returning to multi-industry shocks, we observe similar results for the occupation LFN.
+Shocks impacting roughly 40-50\% of positions and those impacting 80\% or more lead to similar values for the weighted Jaccard distance (roughly spanning 0.15-0.30) and the average weighted clustering coefficient (0.025-0.040) (\autoref{figure:shocksize}C,F).
 However, in general, there is a positive relationship between the fraction of positions impacted and the values of the weighted Jaccard distance and average clustering coefficient.